carpentries/instructor-training-bonus-modules/episodes/01-online-workshops-module-1.md

 >     - Make a copy of the project
 >     - Create an R script and save it to the project
 >     - Exit the project
->     - lLog back in and find your script
+>     - Log back in and find your script
 >
 > - **Binder:**
 >     - Wait for your Binder instance to load